Bellerophon-class battleship: Fire control

 Dreadnoughts tripod foremast was positioned behind the forward funnel to allow the vertical leg to serve as a support for the boat-handling derrick.
 This meant that the hot funnel gases could render the spotting top uninhabitable in conditions of little or no wind.
 The Bellerophons had the foremast moved forward of the funnels to reduce the problem in the spotting top and a second tripod mast was added to handle the derrick, but it had to be positioned in front of the aft funnel to do that, which rendered the aft spotting top almost useless as it could be exposed to the exhaust plumes from both funnels under certain circumstances.

 The control positions for the main armament were located in the spotting tops at the head of the fore and mainmasts.
-Data from a 9 ft Barr and Stroud coincidence rangefinder located at each control position was input into a Dumaresq mechanical computer and electrically transmitted to Vickers range clocks located in the transmitting station located beneath each position on the main deck, where it was converted into range and deflection data for use by the guns.
+Data from a Barr and Stroud 9 ft coincidence rangefinder located at each control position was input into a Dumaresq mechanical computer and electrically transmitted to Vickers range clocks located in the transmitting station located beneath each position on the main deck, where it was converted into range and deflection data for use by the guns.
 The target's data was also graphically recorded on a plotting table to assist the gunnery officer in predicting the movement of the target.
 The turrets, transmitting stations, and control positions could be connected in almost any combination.
 As a backup, 'A' and 'Y' turrets in each ship could take over if necessary.

-An experimental fire-control director was fitted in the forward spotting top and evaluated in May 1910.
-This electrically provided data to the turrets via pointers, which the turret crew were to follow.
+An experimental fire-control director was fitted in the forward spotting top for evaluation in May 1910.
+The director transmitted range and deflection data electrically to the turrets where they were indicated by pointers, which the turret sightsetters were to follow.
 The director layer fired the guns simultaneously which aided in spotting the shell splashes and minimised the effects of the roll on the dispersion of the shells.
 The director was subsequently removed, but Superb had a production model installed by May 1915 and both Temeraire and Bellerophon received theirs by May 1916.
-The latter's director, however, was not fully installed by the date of the Battle of Jutland at the end of the month and she fought without it.
-Furthermore, they were fitted with Mark I Dreyer Fire-control Tables by early 1916 in the transmission stations.
-It combined the functions of the Dumaresq and the range clock.
+The latter's director, however, was not fully installed before the Battle of Jutland at the end of the month and she fought without it.
+Furthermore, they were fitted with Mark I Dreyer Fire-control Tables by early 1916 in their transmitting stations.
+These tables incorporated a Dumaresq and range clock.